amoeba25/Spam_classification/README.md

 # Spam_classification

-NLP assignment one - program to classify if the email is spam or not
+NLP assignment one - program to classify if the message is spam or not